Hazel: Secure and Efficient Disaggregated Storage: 's evaluation

 \subsection{Experimental setup}

-We leverage two hosts: one representative of a tenant and one of a storage machine.
-The former is a single socket, 16-core, double hyperthreaded AMD EPYC 7313P with 2x16GB 3200MT/s DDR4 memory running Ubuntu 22.04.5 LTS and Linux 5.15.
-The latter is a double socket, 40-core, double hyperthreaded Intel Xeon Platinum 8460Y+ with 8x16GB 4800MT/s DDR5 memory running Ubuntu 22.04.5 LTS and Linux 5.15.
-The tenant has a 1.6TB Samsung MZPLL1T6HEHP configured in 4KiB sectors without any metadata, while the storage server has a 3.84TB Western Digital DC SN655 configured into 4KiB sectors with 64B of metadata.
-For the former, we used a 100 GB \verb|lvm| partition to measure performance, while the latter has been used unformatted.
-Both are equipped with an NVIDIA BlueField-3 (BF3) NIC and are connected back-to-back with a 100Gbit Ethernet link.
-The tenant BF3 is configured as a DPU, while the storage BF3 is configured as a NIC.
-The DPU is a 16-core ARM Cortex-A78AE with 32GB 5200 MT/s DDR5 memory running Ubuntu 22.04.5 LTS and Linux 5.15.
-The tenant and its BF3 use MOFED 24.10 and DOCA 2.9, while the storage server and its BF3 use MOFED 24.07 and DOCA 2.8.
+We establish a two-host client-server setup: a user host and a storage server.
+The former is a single-socket, 16-core, SMT-enabled AMD EPYC 7313P with 2x16 GB 3200 MT/s DDR4 memory running Ubuntu 22.04.5 LTS and Linux 5.15.
+The latter is a double-socket, 40-core, SMT-enabled Intel Xeon Platinum 8460Y+ with 8x16 GB 4800 MT/s DDR5 memory, running Ubuntu 22.04.5 LTS and Linux 5.15.
+The user has a 1.6 TB Samsung MZPLL1T6HEHP configured with 4 KiB sectors and no metadata, while the storage server has a 3.84 TB Western Digital DC SN655 configured with 4 KiB sectors and 64 B of metadata.
+For the former, we used a 100 GB \verb|LVM| partition to measure performance.
+Both are equipped with an NVIDIA BlueField-3 (BF3) NIC and are connected back-to-back with a 100~Gbit/s Ethernet link.
+The user BF3 is configured as a DPU, while the storage BF3 is configured as a NIC.
+The DPU is a 16-core ARM Cortex-A78AE with 32 GB 5200 MT/s DDR5 memory running Ubuntu 22.04.5 LTS and Linux 5.15.
+The user and its BF3 use MOFED 24.10 and DOCA 2.9, while the storage server and its BF3 use MOFED 24.07 and DOCA 2.8.
 We used GCC version 11.4, SPDK version 23.01 commit \verb|34edd9f1b|, BLAKE3 version 1.8.2 commit \verb|3a90f0f|.
-For each experiment, we used 10 seconds of data and used at least 10 iterations.
+For each synthetic experiment, we collected 10 s of measurements over at least 10 iterations.
+For the benchmarks and applications, we ran each experiment at least three times.